ENCCS/intro-machine-learning/content/01-intro-to-ML.rst

    - What is Machine Learning?
    - What is the relationship between AI, ML, and DL?
+   - Why should we embrance ML at the current stage?

 .. objectives::

    - Describe a general description of ML
    - Clarify the relationship between AI, ML, and DL
+   - Get familiar with representative real-word applications of ML